Facts about Berlin

 ●... the Pergamon Museum is for the most part staying open during its renovation?
 The exception to this is the Pergamon Altar itself.
 Since November 2018 however, 80 masterworks from Pergamon as well as a 360˚ panorama of the antique city of Yadegar Asisi have been on display for visitors to marvel at in the Pergamon Museum’s Das Panorama temporary exhibition building opposite the Bode Museum.

-●... the central entrance building of Berlin’s Museum Island, which was completed in 2018 and will be opened to the public in summer 2019, was named after the patron of the arts James Simon?
+●... the central entrance building of Berlin’s Museum Island was named after the patron of the arts James Simon?
 The Neues Museum has him to thank for the famous bust of Nefertiti.
 The historical entrances of the five individual museums will, by the way, also be retained.

-●... the Jewish Museum has attracted around 700,000 visitors annually to its exhibitions since opening on 13 September 2001?
-This is three times more than initially expected.
+●... the Jewish Museum has attracted around 12.1 millionvisitors annually to its exhibitions since opening on 13 September 2001?
 The building was designed by Daniel Libeskind and its shape is reminiscent of a destroyed Star of David.
 It is one of the most important examples of contemporary architecture.

 ●... in addition to the world famous collections, Berlin also has more unusual museums such as the Lippenstift Museum (lipstick museum), the Schwules Museum (gay museum), the Hanf Museum (hemp museum) and Urban Nation, the museum for urban contemporary art?

 ●... the largest Chinese garden in Europe is situated in Berlin?
 It is part of Marzahn’s leisure park and has an ensemble of ten ‘gardens of the world’.
 Visitors can take part in a tea ceremony in the Japanese garden.
 There are also Balinese, Korean and Middle Eastern gardens as well as an Italian Renaissance garden, shrub garden, Christian garden, English landscape garden and a maze.
-The gardens of the world were one of the main exhibition areas during the International Garden Exhibition (IGA) Berlin in 2017.
+The 11th large theme garden is currently being created with a Jewish Garden.
+The opening is planned for 2021.

 ●...
 Berlin’s landmarks – such as the TV tower, the Brandenburg Gate, the Berlin Cathedral, the Victory Column and many other buildings – appear in a completely different light once a year?
 At the annual Berlin Illuminated and Festival of Lights events held in October, they are transformed into huge projection surfaces for original light installations.
 And how could it be otherwise: both events are of course among the largest light festivals in the world.